-NURS 962Direct Care: Advanced Practice Role Integration III (100 practicum hours)2 creditsPrerequisite: NURS 961 the context of the students' population track, scholarly interests, and self-identified areas of needed growth.
+This is the third of four courses where students formalize DNP practice and competencies through clinical practicum experience.
+This course focuses on advanced practice role integration by providing experiential learning.
+Clinical practicum experiences will be individually designed to integrate scholarly activities within the context of the students' population track, scholarly interests, and self-identified areas of needed growth.
 The course emphasis is to actualize a DNP project that focuses on practice problems within a selected population.
 Students will complete 100 clinical practice hours in a clinical setting while integrating the AACN DNP Essentials under the guidance of a clinical mentor and faculty.
 Advanced practice nursing, leadership, and scholarship are expected to be integrated at the highest level of DNP practice.